 The organizational reshuffling tells its own story.
 Vishal Shah, who led metaverse initiatives, just moved to the AI unit this Monday.
 It's not quite abandoning the metaverse dream, but it's definitely rebalancing priorities.
 Reality Labs - the VR/AR division - is expected to report another brutal quarter: $5.1 billion in losses against just $316 million in revenue.

 Investors will be parsing every word for hints about the $27 billion data center deal with Blue Owl Capital announced last week.
-The Louisiana facility represents the kind of massive infrastructure bet that either pays off spectacularly or becomes a very expensive mistake. timing suggests confidence, but the scale suggests desperation to keep pace with and cloud computing advantages.
+The Louisiana facility represents the kind of massive infrastructure bet that either pays off spectacularly or becomes a very expensive mistake.
+Meta's timing suggests confidence, but the scale suggests desperation to keep pace with Microsoft and Google's cloud computing advantages.